ig3/srf/README.md

 You can create templates and fieldsets manually in the browser.
 I don't recommend it.
 The UI is crude.
 But it's an option.

+On the home page, click Templates or Fieldsets buttons at the bottom of the page to view, edit or add templates or fieldsets.

+Click Templatesets to view a summary of template sets, their fields and the templates in them.

+When you edit a fieldset, the set of fields available to be set is the union of the sets of fields used in each template in the selected templateset.

 #### Create Cards by importing CSV files